 The crew had seen a couple of large bergs several miles off to starboard, but nothing closer.
 A bow watch for growlers was on constant, one-hour shifts, and nothing had been spotted.
 But they all knew sustaining speeds of around twenty knots day after day had to be putting a nasty strain on boat and gear.

 The water never stopped flying, the boat’s many voices never stopped shouting, laughing, hollering, and screaming as it planed down fifteen-to-twenty-foot waves, slammed into rogue seas, and kept trying to take scary knockdowns.
 The work never stopped.
 The helmsmen held everyone’s well-being in their hands.
 After an hour at the helm they were toast, such was the effort to keep All American upright and in the groove, both safe and fast.

-Roger Vaughan (rogervaughan.net) has written twenty books, six of them about sailing including The Medal Maker (a biography of Victor Kovalenko), the Strenuous Life of Harry Anderson, Closing the Gap: World Sailing’s Emerging Nations Program, and Learning to Fly: America’s Cup XXXIII 2010.
+Roger Vaughan (rogervaughan.net) has written twenty books, seven of them about sailing including The Medal Maker (a biography of Victor Kovalenko), the Strenuous Life of Harry Anderson, Closing the Gap: World Sailing’s Emerging Nations Program, and Learning to Fly: America’s Cup XXXIII 2010.
 He lives, works and sails on Maryland’s Eastern Shore.
-To order Coming About (and extra copies for your favorite young sailors!), visit amazon.com. ■
+Coming Again is available at amazon.com. ■